 The cases that Cole solves throughout the game are all based on real cases that happened during the 1940s and 50s around Los Angeles.
 The game even provides resolutions to previously unsolved cases such as the Daliah murders.

 Team Bondi began to conduct research on motion scan technology 5 years before the game's release (which may explain why L.A.
 Noire was constantly delayed).
 The technology is said to let players see animations that traditional animation is unable to render.
 Motion scan focuses on rendering an extremely realistic face where cheekbones move as a character speak and eyes focus on points in the environment.
 Scenes were shot in two parts: first with motion capture, in order to render the body movements, and then with motion scan to render the dialogues (which was handled by sister company Depth Analysis).
-Shooting of the motion scan scenes was done in the "depth analysis room" where actors would where actors would wear make up in order to look like their 1940s character and recite their lines in front of cameras that were filming the front, the back and the top of their heads.
+Shooting of the motion scan scenes was done in the "depth analysis room" where actors would wear make up in order to look like their 1940s character and recite their lines in front of cameras that were filming the front, the back and the top of their heads.